Trends From Thousands of Maintenance Processes

 Solution-based thinking includes consideration of how the process impacts the future operation, not just right now.
 Asking questions like ‘does this process work with 60% more units under management?’ and ‘how does this impact my cost per door in personnel costs as door volume scales?’
 Revenue deployment is part of the discussion of growth strategy in relation to those questions.
 By reducing the maintenance coordination costs by 15%, 20%, or even 30% that cost savings can be diverted to business development, sales, or another growth channel.

-High performing operators have already recognized the impact of soft-costs in a poor maintenance operation.
+High performing operators have already recognized the impact of soft-costs associated with poor maintenance processes.
 Identifying that maintenance quality is important is a mindset based on a ‘numbers-driven’ business and directly affects ROI.
 Consider the following:

 - Poor maintenance = poor reviews = increased bounce rate of prospective investors/renters